CHRONIC OBSTRUCTIVE PULMONARY DISEASE OVERVIEW

 Long-acting treatments are often recommended for people who must use medication on a regular basis to control COPD symptoms.

 ●Long-acting beta agonists – Long-acting beta agonists may be recommended if your symptoms are not adequately controlled with other treatments.
-Examples of long-acting beta agonists include salmeterol, formoterol, and arformoterol.
+Examples of long-acting beta agonists include salmeterol, formoterol, arformoterol, which are taken twice daily, and indacaterol, which is taken once daily.

 ●Long-acting anticholinergics – The long-acting anticholinergic medication, tiotropium (Spiriva), which is taken once daily, improves lung function while decreasing shortness of breath and flares of COPD symptoms.
 Aclidinium (Tudorza), a long-acting anticholinergic that is taken twice daily, also improves lung function.
 This type of medication may be recommended if your symptoms are not adequately controlled with other treatments, such as the short-acting bronchodilators.